Jak3Gil/Melvin_o8/README.md

 # Melvin: Emergent Intelligence System

-## Vision: What We Want
+## Vision and Implementation

-This document describes the design vision for Melvin - what the system should be and how it should work.
-This is the **goal**, separate from the current implementation in `melvin.c`.
-After reading this, we compare it to the implementation to identify gaps and alignment.
+This document describes the design vision for Melvin and how it is implemented.
+The current implementation in `melvin.c` follows these principles: **local measurements only**, **no hardcoded thresholds**, and **data-driven adaptation**.
+The system uses local value computations (O(1) access to cached node/edge averages) instead of global statistics, aligning with the core philosophy.

 ---